How to apply for online studies

 For courses with no study fee

-The Norwegian higher education act requires that students from countries outside the European Economic Area and Switzerland will have to pay full tuition fee if they wish to be enrolled into a course, even if this course are offered for free for Norwegian applicants and EEA/Switzerland applicants.
-As such course fees have not yet been calculated, we will not be able to accept applicants from outside the European Economic Area and Switzerland.
+The Norwegian higher education act requires that students from countries outside the European Economic Area and Switzerland pay the full tuition fee if they wish to be enrolled into a course, even if the course is offered for free for Norwegian applicants and EEA/Switzerland applicants.
+Since the course fees have not yet been calculated, we will not be able to accept applicants from outside the European Economic Area and Switzerland.

 Admission requirements for courses on Master's level

 • You must have a minimum of 2 years full-time professional work experience, from fields that are relevant to the course in question.
 Examples of relevant fields are described on the course page.
-If you have only part time work experience, this must be converted to equivalive full-time, e.g. a 50% position must have at least 4 years duration
+If you have only part time work experience, this must be converted to be equivalent to full-time, e.g. a 50% position must have at least 4 years duration

-If you do not fulfil both criterias described above, we might consider your application if you can attach documents proofing that:
+If you do not fulfil both criteria described above, we might consider your application if you can attach documents proving that:

 • You have several years of work experience or other relevant experience from e.g. NGOs, internships, voluntary work etc, from fields that are relevant for the course in question.

-NOTE: Some Master`s courses might require that your prior education is within spesific fields, or require more than 2 years of relevant work experience, etc. Such spesific criterias will be described on the course page.
+NOTE: Some master's courses might require that your prior education is within specific fields, or require more than 2 years of relevant work experience, etc. Such specific criteria will be stated on the course page.

 Required documentation